Deploy your Agentuity project to the cloud with a single command. The platform handles infrastructure, scaling, and monitoring automatically.

 Undeploying stops the active deployment immediately.
 Your project URL will return 404 until you deploy or rollback.

-Removing Deployments
+Deleting Deployments

 Permanently delete a deployment:

-# Remove a specific deployment
+# Delete a specific deployment

-agentuity cloud deployment remove dep_abc123xyz
+agentuity cloud deployment delete deploy_abc123xyz

 # For specific project